gvwilson/thirdbit/src/fiction/iffy/index.md

 She could breathe again but wished she couldn't as the hurt spread through her like milk poured into tea.

-Her head lolled to the side as the Marine placed her on a nearby workbench and put a patch on her arm to take the pain away, except it was more like taking her away from the pain.
+Her head lolled to the side as the person carrying her placed her on a nearby workbench and put a patch on her arm to take the pain away, except it was more like taking her away from the pain.
-She floated away from her own body as if lying in a warm bath while the Marine sliced open her parka with a very sharp knife and squeezed cold pink goo into the hole in her side that the needle gun had made.
+She floated away from her own body as if lying in a warm bath while they sliced open her parka with a very sharp knife and squeezed cold pink goo into the hole in her side that the needle gun had made.

 Looking up/down/inside she saw a schematic of herself.